9 dream Christmas gift ideas for any hunting enthusiast - Horse & Hound

 For those days when the heavens open a smart, waterproof riding mac to put over a hunt coat could be just the answer.
 Ri-dry clothing make specific hunting ones but if you are looking for one at a fraction of the cost, this one will do the trick:

-Ladies Champion Country Estate Sandringham Waterproof Riding Coat
+Ladies’ Champion Country Estate Sandringham Waterproof Riding Coat

-This coat is 100% Waterproof with taped seams, a detachable hood, a rear riding vent and twin pockets.
-A men’s version is available.
+This coat is 100% waterproof with taped seams, a detachable hood, a rear riding vent and twin pockets.
+A men’s version is also available.

 Hunting stationery